U.S. House GOP backs McCarthy as speaker after tense and chaotic late-night session

 U.S. House Republican Leader Kevin McCarthy, R-California, gives a thumbs-up after being elected Speaker of the House in the House Chamber at the U.S. Capitol Building on Jan.
 7, 2023, in Washington, D.C.
-After four days of voting and 15 ballots McCarthy secured enough votes to become Speaker of the House for the 118th Congress.
 (Win McNamee/Getty Images)

 WASHINGTON — The U.S. House elected Kevin McCarthy speaker early Saturday after most of the chamber’s Republicans finally gathered behind him, ending a four-day stalemate that led to the most rounds of voting for a speaker since before the Civil War.

 The California Republican was able to clinch the gavel on the 15th ballot by turning many of the 20 conservative GOP lawmakers who voted against him to his side through a combination of rules changes and promises that his leadership will be different from recent House GOP speakers.